dell/csm-docs/content/docs/authorization/deployment/_index.md

     `kubectl create secret generic isilon-creds -n isilon --from-file=config=secret.yaml -o yaml --dry-run=client | kubectl apply -f -`

 >__Note__:
-> - If any key/value is present in all *my-isilon-settings.yaml*, *secret*, and *storageClass*, then the values provided in storageClass parameters take precedence.
+> - If any key/value is present in all *my-isilon-settings.yaml*, *secret*, and storageClass, then the values provided in storageClass parameters take precedence.
 > - The user has to validate the yaml syntax and array-related key/values while replacing or appending the isilon-creds secret.
 The driver will continue to use previous values in case of an error found in the yaml file.
 > - For the key isiIP/endpoint, the user can give either IP address or FQDN.
 Also, the user can prefix 'https' (For example, https://192.168.1.1) with the value.